khkwon01/khkwon01.github.io/heatwave/load-csv-data-black-friday/load-csv-data-black-friday.md

 4. Save the generated PAR URL; you will need it in the next task

-## Task 2: Connect to your MySQL HeatWave system using Cloud Shell
+## 작업 2: Connect to your MySQL HeatWave system using Cloud Shell

 1. If not already connected with SSH, on Command Line, connect to the Compute instance using SSH ... be sure replace the  "private key file"  and the "new compute instance ip"